HoangLa95/qualitedevs2/PSs/ps1.md

 - The expression `!*/` prevents ignoring subfolders.
 :::

+5. Run `add`, `commit`, and `push` to synchronize your repositories.

-5. Add your supervisor to your project by following the instructions below.
+6. Add your supervisor to your project by following the instructions below.
 - Click on **Manage** on the left, then select **Members**.

 ```{image} ../images/manage-members.png